 For example, a cemetery in a residential zone or a childcare centre in an industrial area.

 Restricted developments are defined by the Planning and Design Code and are always assessed by the State Planning Commission instead of a local council.

 Impact assessed developments are declared as major projects by the Minister for Planning (the Minister) and are considered to be of state significance.

 For example, a new marina in a coastal town or a foundry.

 These developments require an Environmental Impact Statement (EIS) which analyses possible environmental, social or economic impacts and how they will be managed.

-All impact assessed developments are assessed by the Department on behalf of the Minister for Planning and Local Government.
+All impact assessed developments are assessed by the Department on behalf of the Minister.